RogerDeng/sed-opal-unlocker/README.md

     00000200
 ```

-7. Prepare hashed password file (if you preferred non-hashed password and added `-n` to sedutil-cli calls, skip this step and just write plaintext password to the password file)
+7. a) Prepare hashed password file (if you preferred non-hashed password and added `-n` to sedutil-cli calls, skip this step and just write plaintext password to the password file)

 ```
 cd sed-opal-unlocker